porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.code.md

 Typography components are categorized into two different use cases:

-1. **Headline component** for predefined headlines with automated responsive sizing to fit into all major breakpoints.
+1. **Headline components** for predefined headlines with automated responsive sizing to fit into all major breakpoints.
-2. **Text component** for predefined copy text sizes which are either fixed or can respond to different viewports.
+2. **Text components** for predefined copy text sizes which are either fixed or can respond to different viewports.

 ## Headlines

 ### Style variants
 There are multiple predefined styling variants available.
-Additionally the correct semantic tag (h1 - h6) can be set.
+Additionally, the correct semantic tag (h1 - h6) can be set.

 <Playground>
   <p-headline variant="large-title" tag="h1">The quick brown fox jumps over the lazy dog</p-headline>